je-suis-tm/web-scraping/README.md

 #### 1. Proxy Authentication

 Proxy, it has always been associated with censorship.
 It is commonly used to access the websites blocked by some parties (e.g. governments) or it is enforced by some parties (e.g. corporates) for the purpose of surveillance.
 Either way, it is against liberté.
-Yet, it’s not my place to make a moral judgement.
+Yet, it's not my place to make a moral judgement.
 For whatever reason to use proxy, the authentication can become a huge pain in the ass.
-I have literally spent hours scratching my head to figure out why my code doesn’t work.
+I have literally spent hours scratching my head to figure out why my code doesn't work.
 Here are a few key points to make our life easier.

 ###### URL Protocol, Domain and Port

 It goes without saying how important proxy URL is.
 Protocol is usually `http` but occasionally `https`.
 Domain could be a bunch of number (e.g. 192.168.1.1) or a normal one (e.g. myproxy.com).
 As for the port, it can only be numbers (e.g. 8080).
-If you don’t have URL information, you can always try to check Local Area Network Settings.
+If you don't have URL information, you can always try to check Local Area Network Settings.
 Assuming you are using Windows, you can go to internet options in IE (in windows 10, you can find it in Windows Settings - Network & Internet - Proxy)

 ![Alt Text](https://github.com/je-suis-tm/web-scraping/blob/master/preview/proxy%20ie.png)